-Duquesne University provides graduates from their top ranked college.
-The School of Nursing at DU ranks at number thirty-five for the Best Online Graduate Nursing School Programs by U.S. News & World Report in 2019.
+Duquesne University provides graduates from their top-ranked college.
+The School of Nursing at DU ranks at number thirty-five among the Best Online Graduate Nursing School Programs by U.S. News & World Report in 2019.
 DU provides nine schools to study from and has enrolled over 10,000 students.

 Aspen University provides a variety of undergraduate and graduate degrees that fit every budget and creates a schedule that focuses on flexibility.
 The college also provides monthly payment plans with no APR while in school.

-Program Duration 2 years or less.
-12 courses plus final exam.
+Program Duration: 2 years or less.
+12 courses plus a final exam.

 - Graduate from high school with a strong background in chemistry, biology, mathematics, anatomy, and physics.

 - Enroll in a BSN program that illuminates the aspects of forensic work.
 For instance, taking some courses in law enforcement, criminal justice, forensic science, or healthcare.
-Choosing a BSN program that is CCNE accredited will boost your job prospects for a better career in Forensic nursing.
+Choosing a BSN program that has accreditation from CCNE will boost your job prospects for a better career in Forensic nursing.

 - Passing the NCLEX-RN: This is extremely important.
 Employers will require that all RNs not only pass their NCLEX-RN, but keep a GPA of a 3.0 to move onward to the MSN in Forensic Nursing.
 You can find all about the NCLEX-RN and how to study for it on the NCSBN site.